marcmunro/GracefulPSU/docs/README.md

 Raspberry Pi's are marvelous little machines, but their SD cards can be damaged if they are being written to when the power fails.

-The author wanted to use a Pi on his sailboat but needed reliability.
+This project provides a Pi or equivalent enough time to safely shut doen when input power is removed in order to reduce the risk of SSD corruption.

-A power supply that could provide enough reserve power to safely shut down the Pi was the answer.
-This project contains the circuit designs and software to implement and use such a power supply.
+The project contains the circuit designs and software to implement and use such a power supply.

 ## Directory Overview